denniscual/restatum/README.md

 This object defines on how we want to manage the state.
 If no `reducer` is provided, the behavior will be the same like `React.useState`.

-Container.StoresProvider - holds the stores.
+AppContainer.StoresProvider - holds the stores.
 Only the Components which are included to the tree can access the stores from Container.
 `StoresProvider` accepts an optional `initialStoresState`.
 If the prop is given, then the value passed will override the `initialState` from the `configuration` object.
 It accepts the same type of `initialState` or an `init` function which returns the `initialState`.
 This `init` is also invoked once, if the Components gets mounted.